consandrade/Numerical-Methods-Playground/README.md

 # Numerical Methods Playground

 This repository is a basic educational tool for experimenting with and visualizing numerical methods, focusing on concepts like numerical differentiation.
 It includes Python code for implementing and visualizing numerical algorithms.
+A basic grasp of Python is assumed

 ## Features